IanLilleyT/Real-Time-Reflections-OpenGL/README.txt

 Arrows - Apply x and z forces to jello (not as good as upward force)

 6) I use a few fudge factors to make the jello respond to collision/contacts appropriately.
+7) Technically the ground polygon does nothing.
+Only there for looks.
+8) I have a few videos included.
+There are three good ones and a bunch of funny bloopers (in their own folder).
+The most important video is the one with three jellos interacting with a cylinder and two spheres.
+This demonstrates nearly all of the features in my project.
-7) I'm still working on this project (mostly the rendering system), so if there are confusing areas of code those will be fixed later.
+9) I'm still working on this project (mostly the rendering system), so if there are confusing areas of code those will be fixed later.

 Extra Credit:
 - Collision with spheres